 Described by Chambers & Partners as ‘a leading adviser on compliance and risk management for businesses’, our immigration team provides pragmatic and commercial legal advice to sponsors that have received a sponsor licence suspension or revocation letter from the Home Office.

-If you have received a sponsor licence suspension letter from the Home Office and would like to discuss this on a no obligation basis initially, please call us on 0114 286 6310 (Sheffield) or 020 7484 5018 (London).
-Or, you can simply make an enquiry here.
+If you have received a sponsor licence suspension letter from the Home Office and would like to discuss this on a no obligation basis initially, please contact us, or you can simply make an enquiry here.

 Home Office compliance visits